 Pizza Hut's Triple Decker Pizza

-Certain things are objectively true: the sky is blue, 2+2=4, and pizza with more cheese is better.
+Certain things are objectively true: The sky is blue, 2+2=4, and pizza with more cheese is better.
 The good folks at Pizza Hut know this, which is why they stuffed as much cheese into this multi-layered pizza as they possibly could.
 Part of the late-'90s boom of novelty fast food items, the Triple Decker secured a permanent place in customers' hearts.
 Over twenty years after its launch, a Facebook fan page still pays homage to the legendary pie.